IBM-Bluemix-Docs/containers/cs_cli_devtools.md

 </dd>

 <dt><code>--machine-type <em>MACHINE_TYPE</em></code></dt>
 <dd>Choose a machine type.
 You can deploy your worker nodes as virtual machines on shared or dedicated hardware, or as physical machines on bare metal.
 Available physical and virtual machines types vary by the location in which you deploy the cluster.
-For more information, see the documentation for the `bx cs machine-type` [command](cs_cli_reference.html#cs_machine_types).
+For more information, see the documentation for the `{[bxcs]} machine-type` [command](cs_cli_reference.html#cs_machine_types).
 This value is required for standard clusters and is not available for free clusters.</dd>

 <dt><code>--name <em>NAME</em></code></dt>
 <dd>The name for the cluster.
 This value is required.</dd>

 <dt><code>--kube-version <em>MAJOR.MINOR.PATCH</em></code></dt>
 <dd>The Kubernetes version for the cluster master node.
 This value is optional.
 Unless specified, the cluster is created with the default of supported Kubernetes versions.
-To see available versions, run <code>bx cs kube-versions</code>.</dd>
+To see available versions, run <code>{[bxcs]} kube-versions</code>.</dd>

 <dt><code>--no-subnet</code></dt>
 <dd>By default, a public and a private portable subnet are created on the VLAN associated with the cluster.
 Include the <code>--no-subnet</code> flag to avoid creating subnets with the cluster.
 You can [create](#cs_cluster_subnet_create) or [add](#cs_cluster_subnet_add) subnets to a cluster later.</dd>